 Let’s spend our time getting to know all of our children – not just because it’s our job – but because we want to know who they are, what makes them smile, what makes them sad and what makes them unique.
 Only then can you provide a unique support plan for them to be the best person they can be.
 When we do that, I promise you, it will enhance your role as an educator and enable you to be the best version of yourself as an individual.

-Cheryl Bedding has worked within the childcare sector for over 25 years.
+Cheryl Warren has worked within the childcare sector for over 25 years.
 She is an early years consultant and trainer and uses all her knowledge and skills to support practitioners in their everyday work.
 Cheryl’s passion is the provision of SEND, specifically for children with autism and sensory processing disorder.
 Cheryl’s eldest son is autistic and she brings together her personal experiences and professional knowledge to support practitioners in understanding the disorder and supporting children and their families.